bseaver/PowerBuilder-MasterMind/README.md

 Note: If you want to deploy the app with the .ICO files imbedded in the .EXE, use or merge the contents MMIND.PBR resource file.

+## History Of This Project

+* December 1995, First version written over a weekend for young son in PB 5
+* July 2004, migrated to PB 8 and added keyboard support
+* March 2018, migrated to Appeon PB 17 and refactored

 ## Author

 * Benjamin Seaver https://www.seaver99.com/mastermind/